-An accredited Fellowship program in Reproductive Endocrinology and Infertility (REI) was created in 2009 at University Hospitals Case Medical Center with the goal of preparing fellows for productive careers in academic medicine.
-The program takes advantage of the breadth of research interests of the active faculty and the educational opportunities available to postdoctoral fellows at University Hospitals Case Medical Center and the co-located Case Western Reserve University School of Medicine and School of Graduate Studies.
+An accredited Fellowship program in Reproductive Endocrinology and Infertility (REI) was created in 2009 at University Hospitals Cleveland Medical Center with the goal of preparing fellows for productive careers in academic medicine.
+The program takes advantage of the breadth of research interests of the active faculty and the educational opportunities available to postdoctoral fellows at University Hospitals Cleveland Medical Center and the co-located Case Western Reserve University School of Medicine and School of Graduate Studies.
 By design, it provides a progressive program of scientific inquiry, clinical competence, and didactic learning based on the educational objectives published the Obstetrics and Gynecology, which accredits the fellowship.
 Graduates of the program will possess the full range of clinical, educational and investigative competencies necessary to become successful clinician-scientists.

 The REI Fellowship program is structured to provide each fellow with a progressive experience in the conduct of clinical or basic research, depending on each fellow’s background and interests.
 This progressive approach is predicated on the fact that the majority of new fellows have had limited exposure to the entire research process.
 During the first year, the fellowship training structure begins with a clinical focus which evolves to a primary research emphasis during the second year.
 The third year will be a balance of clinical and research responsibilities in preparation for productive research careers in academic medicine